Sports Medicine

 Orthopedic Exercise Therapy

-Orthopedic exercise therapy is a part of occupational & physical therapy that focuses on treating musculoskeletal injuries, reducing pain, and restore function through a personalized plan of therapeutic exercises.
+Orthopedic exercise therapy focuses on treating musculoskeletal injuries, reducing pain, and restore function through physical and occupational therapy.

 - Improves range of motion